 In 1986, he joined the firm of Cravath, Swaine & Moore in New York City as an associate, and was elected to partnership there in 1991, in which position he continued until February 2017.
-On January 15, 2017, Governor Andrew M. Cuomo nominated Judge Wilson to serve as an Associate Judge of the Court of Appeals, and the New York State Senate confirmed his nomination on February 6, 2017.
+On April 10, 2023, Governor Kathy Hochul nominated Judge Wilson to serve as Chief Judge of the Court of Appeals, and the New York State Senate confirmed his nomination on April 18, 2023.
 While in private practice, Judge Wilson served on the boards of several charitable and not-for-profit organizations and handled numerous pro bono matters.

-Judge Wilson resides with his wife and children in Port Washington, New York.
+Judge Wilson resides with his wife and children in New York, New York.

 This is Judge Wilson’s current Court of Appeals biography, also accessible here.